tamlut-modnys/curriculum/ha-23-3/ha4/lesson4.md

 These text tools are very useful when working with userspace apps.

-For additional reading on Hoon's text system, this link goes over the same topics in a bit more detail: https://docs.urbit.org/language/hoon/guides/strings
+For additional reading on Hoon's text system, [this link goes over the same topics in a bit more detail.](https://docs.urbit.org/language/hoon/guides/strings)